convertigo/c8oprj-lib-odftoolkit/readme.md

 ### u_create_odt

 Create a new Text document with a table.
+Works the same as u_fill_odt sequence.

 **variables**